Surname-Oriented Antique Bottle Collecting

 Surnames on antique bottles ~ Surname-Oriented bottle collecting, Antique J. M. Clark & Company (possibly a pickle bottle)

-Antique light aqua glass J. M. Clark & Co. bottle (possibly a pickle bottle)
+Antique light aqua glass J. M. Clark & Co. / Louisville, KY. bottle (possibly a pickle bottle).
+This dates from the 1890s or very early 1900s.

 A tremendous variety of surnames have been embossed on glass bottles, extending back for a period of 200 years or more.
 Tens of thousands, even a hundred thousand or more individually distinct surnames probably exist as an integral part of the embossed (raised) markings on bottles made just in the United States alone.
 Counting bottles manufactured the world over, the number of surnames in existence would be much, much higher.

-The possibilities are virtually unlimited for finding glass containers with rare, uncommon, obscure, or unusual surnames.
+The possibilities are virtually unlimited for finding glass containers marked with rare, uncommon, obscure, or unusual surnames.

 ADVERTISEMENT